Navigation

 Amblyopia

-The word amblyopia has also been used in other contexts: bilateral simultaneous development of central or centrocecal scotomas in chronic alcoholics has often been referred to as tobacco-alcohol amblyopia, although nutritional optic neuropathy is perhaps a better term.
+The word amblyopia has also been used in other contexts.
+For example, the bilateral central or centrocecal scotomas seen in chronic alcoholics have often been referred to as "tobacco-alcohol amblyopia," although "nutritional optic neuropathy" is now considered a more accurate term.

 Cross References